IBM Z® Open Editor

 There are many parameters in the Dev Spaces custom resource to configure Dev Spaces behavior.
 The Administration Guide provides complete reference of all the parameters.

-The following table lists some commonly used parameters that we find useful for Z Open Editor and Zowe Explorer, which you can explore first.
+The following table lists some commonly used parameters that are useful for Z Open Editor and Zowe Explorer, which you can explore first.
 Note, that some of these can have a big impact on resource usage and cost of operation:

 ParameterDescription

 maxNumberOfRunningWorkspacesPerUserThe maximum number of running workspaces per user.
-The value, -1, allows users to run an unlimited number of workspaces.
+The value, -1, enables users to run an unlimited number of workspaces.

 secondsOfInactivityBeforeIdlingIdle timeout for workspaces in seconds.
 This timeout is the duration after which a workspace idles, if there is no activity.
 To disable workspace idling due to inactivity, set this value to -1.

-startTimeoutSecondsThe amount of time a workspace startup times out.
-The default value of 300 seconds sometimes needs to be increased when pulling very large images with a slow network connection to the registry.
+startTimeoutSecondsThe amount of time after a workspace startup times out.
+The default value of 300 seconds sometimes needs to be increased when you pull very large images with a slow network connection to the registry.

 storageWorkspaces persistent storage strategy.
 See below for more details.